John Dean Biography: Wife, Net Worth, Age, Height, Books, Children, Wikipedia

 • Relationship status: Married to Maureen “Mo” Kane

-He grew up in Marion, Ohio and attended high school in Flossmoor, Illinois.
-Dean had a strong connection to politics from an early age, as his hometown was also the hometown of President Warren Harding, whose biographer Dean later became.
+He grew up in Marion, Ohio, and attended elementary school in Flossmoor, Illinois.
+Dean had a close connection to politics from an early age, as his hometown was also the hometown of President Warren Harding, whose biography Dean later wrote.

-He attended Colgate University and then transferred to the College of Wooster in Ohio, where he earned a Bachelor’s degree in 1961.
+He attended Colgate University and then transferred to the College of Wooster in Ohio, where he received his Bachelor’s degree in 1961.

-Dean went on to earn his Juris Doctor (JD) from Georgetown University Law Center in 1965.
+Dean went on to earn his Juris Doctor (JD) degree from Georgetown University Law Center in 1965.

 Personal life

-Dean has been married twice in his life.
+Dean was married twice in his life.
 He first married Karla Ann Hennings on February 4, 1962 and they had a son named John Wesley Dean IV before divorcing in 1970.

 Dean then married Maureen “Mo” Kane on October 13, 1972 and they have been together ever since.